 Commenting on the publication of the HIA Annual Report Patricia Byron, Chairperson of the HIA, said:

-“In 2022 key outputs included the HIA launching a new strategy (2022-2024), prioritising the Consumer, and Compliance & Accountability, and the building of a revised infrastructure, investing in our staff and digital capacity.
-We also received approval under EU State Aid rules to continue with the operation of the Risk Equalisation Scheme including technical improvements”.

-“Our Annual Report reflects our progress on achieving our objectives during the first year of our three-year strategy.”
+“In 2022 key outputs included the HIA launching a new strategy (2022-2024), prioritising Consumer, and Compliance & Accountability, and the building of a revised infrastructure - investing in our staff and digital capacity.
+We also received approval under EU State Aid rules to continue with the operation of the Risk Equalisation Scheme including technical improvements..
+Our Annual Report reflects our progress on achieving our objectives during the first year of our three-year strategy.”

 Key findings from the 2022 HIA Annual Report on the Private Health Insurance Market include: